 So nervous are larger companies about this growing liability culture in Britain that many refuse to work with freelancers or small companies who don’t have a minimum amount of public liability cover.
-This is despite the fact that public liability insurance is not a legal requirement in the UK – yet!
+This is even though public liability insurance is not a legal requirement in the UK – yet!
 Certainly, most government and other public sector companies will not work with a company or individual unless there is such insurance in place.

-The reason a third-party injury or damage is so high is because claimants can also pursue a company for an individual for loss of earnings and even future loss of earnings (in addition to the repairs etc).
+The reason a third-party injury or damage is so high is that claimants can also pursue a company for an individual for loss of earnings and even future loss of earnings (in addition to the repairs etc.).
 You may also have to pay for their legal costs.

 - Consider doubling up public liability and employer’s liability insurance.
 It’s cheaper than buying both separately